 Q: What kind of specific offers to help stood out for you as a patient?

-* I first encountered Lisa Coppen’s name in 2009 when, coincidentally, she and I along with 18 other women were named by ‘Our Bodies, Ourselves’ of Boston for their inaugural Women’s Health Heroes awards for those “who make significant contributions to the health and well-being of women.” ♥
+* I first encountered Lisa Coppen’s name in 2009 when, coincidentally, she and I along with 18 other women from seven countries were named by ‘Our Bodies, Ourselves’ of Boston for their inaugural Women’s Health Heroes awards for those “who make significant contributions to the health and well-being of women.” ♥

 Q: What is most helpful to you when you’re feeling sick?